-This the question that forex money management will help to answer.
+This is the question that forex money management will help to answer.
 Since we are all human and tend to have similar traits (good and bad) there are common mistakes to avoid in forex trading.
 Successful traders tend to think of trading as a business.
 The aim of your forex trading business is to make money, not lose it so steps should be taken to avoid losing it.

 Can you lose all your money in forex?
 Yes, you can lose all your money in any investment where your funds are put at risk.
-So it is your job as an investor to minimise the chance that happens.
+So it is your job as an investor to minimize the chance that happens.

-There are ways to fine tune a trading strategy to win more and lose less, but that is not normally the main reason people lose money in forex.
+There are ways to fine-tune a trading strategy to win more and lose less, but that is not normally the main reason people lose money in forex.
 The main reason tends to be having no specific money management rules to follow.
 So we will go through those rules now.

-Top forex money management rules to follow
+Top Forex money management rules to follow

 If you get these five money management rules right, your odds of forex trading success will improve greatly.
 These rules can be tailored to your own trading system but some version of these five forex money management rules should be written down and read before every single trade is placed.